BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

 Amira wants to volunteer her programming skills to support activist causes, but doesn't want her boss at the bank to know she's doing so, lest it impact her daytime job.
 So she begins working with RISK, which allows her to anonymously support activist projects.
 Amira begins work on SisterSpace, an app contracted by BigBen44.
 The problem comes of course when Amira needs to release SisterSpace 1.0.
 It's not just that she wants to maintain her anonymity, but also that she wants to have the option to reveal her identity in the future, if his activist programming is successful enough that she decides she can turn it into a new career.

 To solve this problem, Amira creates a block of `signerInfo` for her new alter-ego `bwhacker` (or "Better World Hacker"), just like she saw in the Gordian Envelope project, and has BigBen44 sign it.
-But she then entirely elides her information before attaching the envelope to the project!
+But she then largely elides her information before attaching the envelope to the project!
 Any validator can decide to trust Amira's signature (or not) based on the Web of Trust created by Ben's signature.
 Meanwhile, if Amira wants to reveal her identity at some time in the future she can do so by revealing the envelope that matches the elided assertion.

 Amira starts by creating a thorough infoblock:
 ```